realm/realm-js/examples/rn-multiple-realms/README.md

 ### Note: Using Multiple Realms at the Same Time

 This app uses multiple Realms, but only one Realm is kept open at any given time as only one `RealmProvider` is used, but with different configurations.
-You may also have `RealmProvider`s in different parts of the React tree, specifying different `path`s in order to open multiple Realms at the same time.
+You can also have `RealmProvider`s in different parts of the React tree, specifying different `path`s in order to open multiple Realms at the same time.

 ### Note: Offline Support